Why You Should Pick Your Own Path [VIDEO]

 You can make a decision and pick your path

-When you consider your current situation think about what you would do differently if you knew then what you know now.
-If I only knew then that this is a true client from hell, I would have never signed them up.
+When you consider your current situation, think about what would you do differently if you knew then what you know now.
+For example, in business, you may have a client you no longer want to have.
+If you only knew then, that this is a true client from hell, you would have never signed them up.
 Make a decision, cut them loose.

 Pick your own path!

 Do not go where the path may lead, go instead where there is no path and leave a trail. ~ Ralph Waldo Emerson